Regular service details are as shown in our info panel, below is some information on some special services held at St Katharines

 A 'qualifying connection' as described in the Marriage (Wales) Act 2010 is that you were baptized or confirmed in the parish, that you or a parent formally lived for at least six months in the parish, that you or a parent formerly habitually attended worship in the parish for at least six months or that a parent or grandparent had been married in the parish.

-Please contact Fr Harri if you are interested in being married in Church.
+Please contact the Vicar or Churchwardens if you are interested in getting married in the church.

 The loss of a loved one can be a difficult time, and your Vicar is there to offer help, comfort and support.
 Funeral services usually include the remembering of the person who has died, readings from the Bible, prayers (relating to the deceased person and to their family and friends), and hymns or other music.
 It is usual to consult a Funeral Director, who will advise on all practical aspects of the Funeral, make initial contact with the Vicar, and arrange for all payments which have to be made.
 The Vicar will then visit you to discuss the details of the Funeral and offer pastoral care to you and your family.